ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

   - jupyter
 type: posts
 ---
-In this post I will present the steps I used to set up a one-click deep-learning VM with Google Cloud Platform.
+In this post I will present the steps I used to set up a one-click deep-learning VMvirtual machine with Google Cloud Platform.

 ## Creating the VM